-We’re not a “hate blog” nor are we at court for anything linked to a hate crime, no one currently at Air Entertainment is involved in a court case with any persons connected to Athena Worlds, we are aware Jane Whittaker is in court for a libel case, which Jane is stalling, you can read more on Jane Whittaker here:
+We’re not a “hate blog” nor are we at court for anything linked to a hate crime, no one currently at Air Entertainment is involved in a court case with any persons connected to Athena Worlds, we are aware Jane Whittaker is in court for a libel case, you can read more on Jane Whittaker here:

 Point 1: Athena Worlds has been in development for 5 years, spearheaded by Jane Whittaker

 Counterpoint: In 2017 Whittaker was working in Keystone Games on a Unity-based project called ‘Homicide Detective’.
 While it is claimed that Athena was used on this project, developers involved at the time refute this claim stating that no proprietary technologies were used.

 In 2018 Whittaker was leading a VR prototype project with much of the same claims, and the same comments from developers involved in the project.

 Neither of the 2017 or 2018 projects were ever completed or released

 In 2018 Jane did start work on trying to advertise Athena, although the only evidence of its existence is in the form of a PDF filled with grandiose claims not dissimilar to the claims of the technology today.
 Aside from the PDF, there is nothing to show the technology exists.